Second-language acquisition: Language difficulty and learning time

 The time taken to reach a high level of proficiency can vary depending on the language learned.
-In the case of native English speakers, some estimates were provided by the Foreign Service Institute (FSI) of the U.S. Department of State — which compiled approximate learning expectations for several languages for their professional staff (native English speakers who generally already know other languages).
-Category I Languages include e.g. Italian and Swedish (24 weeks or 600 class hours) and French (30 weeks or 750 class hours).
+In the case of native English speakers, some estimates were provided by the Foreign Service Institute (FSI) of the U.S. Department of State—which compiled approximate learning expectations for several languages for their professional staff (native English speakers who generally already know other languages).
+Category I Languages include Italian and Swedish (24 weeks or 600 class hours) and French (30 weeks or 750 class hours).
 Category II Languages include German, Haitian Creole, Indonesian, Malay, and Swahili (approx. 36 weeks or 900 class hours).
-Category III Languages include a lot of languages like Finnish, Polish, Russian, Tagalog, Vietnamese, and many others (approx. 44 weeks, 1100 class hours).
+Category III Languages include many languages, such as Finnish, Polish, Russian, Tagalog, Vietnamese, and many others (approx. 44 weeks, 1100 class hours).

+Determining a language's difficulty can depend on a few factors like grammar and pronunciation.
+For instance, Norwegian is one of the easiest languages to learn for English speakers because its vocabulary shares many cognates and has a sentence structure similar to English.

 Of the 63 languages analyzed, the five most difficult languages to reach proficiency in speaking and reading, requiring 88 weeks (2200 class hours, Category IV Languages), are Arabic, Cantonese, Mandarin, Japanese, and Korean.
 The Foreign Service Institute and the National Virtual Translation Center both note that Japanese is typically more difficult to learn than other languages in this group.